-- Danica in the RA Salvatore series could do this to chunks of rock, being a Dungeons & Dragons monk.
+- Danica in the The Cleric Quintet could do this to chunks of rock, being a Dungeons & Dragons monk.
 Eventually she also tried to do it with her head, which was considered suicidal until she succeeded.

 - In the Discworld novel Thief of Time, when Lu-Tze is being sniffily dismissive of all martial arts, he calls one of them "a waste of good bricks".

-- Mighty Morphin' Power Rangers did this at one point when they were on a talk show.
+- Mighty Morphin' Power Rangers did this in one episode when they were on a talk show.

 - Power Rangers Ninja Storm also had it, though the Rangers ended up hurting themselves and Cam - not officially trained, but still the sensei's son - was the only one to succeed.

-- Subverted by Hudzen in the Red Dwarf episode "The Last Day", who demonstrates his strength by breaking a brick in half with his penis.
+- Played with by Hudzen in the Red Dwarf episode "The Last Day", who demonstrates his strength by breaking a brick in half with his "groinal attachment".